artificialwisdomai/origin/CONTRIBUTING.md

 ## Participate in the review

 Communication is essential to completing the review of the change.
+We expect the highest ethical and technical standards from our reviewers.
+There is significant reviewer variance.
+As reviewers are humans, they have individual behavior, make mistakes, commit technical fouls, and drive the architecture and quality forward in ways that may be hard to comprehend but are nearly always technically sound.

-The reviewer's job:
+The reviewer's responsibilites:

+- The only technical rule is to never rubber stamp a review.
 - Identify problems wth the change that need resolution now.
 - Identify problems wth the change that need resolution later.
 - Consider the change as it relates to the broader architecture.